sharmavins23/Scientia/FORMAL SCIENCE/Computer Science/Operating Systems/Virtual Memory.md

 Virtual [[Memory (Computing)|memory]] addresses are utilized for security purposes in [[Operating System|OS]] design, and effectively 'mask' the underlying physical hardware.
 The translation is relatively similar, and is similar in construction to [[Cache Memory|cache addressing]].

+Virtual memory sizings do not have to correlate to physical address size.
+Oftentimes, virtual address spaces are much smaller - They can also be larger.

 ## Worked Example

 Suppose we have a design with a virtual address of 18 bits, a physical address of 12 bits, a page size of 512 bytes, an 8-way set associative TLB (with 2 indices), and a 2-way set associative cache (with 4 indices, and 4 byte blocks).